Anton Durcovici: Priesthood

-Durcovisi received his ordination to the priesthood on 24 September 1910 from Cardinal Pietro Respighi in the Lateran Basilica.
+Durcovici received his ordination to the priesthood on 24 September 1910 from Cardinal Pietro Respighi in the Lateran Basilica.
 On 29 July 1911 he left Rome to return home but before this went on a pilgrimage to Loreto and then travelled onwards to Austria where he celebrated his first Mass in his native village alongside his mother and brother.
 He returned to Romania on 11 August 1911 where he was appointed as a schoolteacher for seminarians in Bucharest and then as a parish administrator in Tulcea.
 Durcovici was made a professor of religious education at the S. Iosif high school.
 Romania's entrance into World War I on the Allied side saw him sent to an internment camp in Moldavia – being an Austrian citizen –, until being freed on the orders of King Ferdinand I. From 1918 to 1922 he taught students in addition to ministering in the Giurgiu parish and it was around this time that he founded the "Unio Apostolica Cleri" to promote vocations and brotherhood among priests.
 In 1931 King Charles II granted him the Order of the Star of Romania.

 Durcovici became the rector to seminarians in Bucharest in 1924 and held the office until April 1948 following his episcopal appointment.